 -Worn tires can’t grip the road well and can be extremely hazardous.
 Check your tires by performing the Quarter Test

 While things may get wild out there on Colorado's roads this weekend, you can protect yourself and your travels by following these guidelines and being prepared.
 Check out our travel forecast for additional information on the best and worst times to drive on I-70 this weekend, and always remember, please allow for extra travel time, and frequently check CoTrip.org to know before you go.
 Have fun and stay safe!

-Colorado's new traction law is confusing.
-This should help…
+Colorado's new traction law can be confusing.
+This should…

 Snowstang's funding partners deserve an enormous THANK YOU…

 With high traffic volumes and dynamic weather, the…